EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .7 - Hangman/Project/README.md

 ### Instructions

-Step 1 - Randomly choose a word from the word_list and assign it to a variable called chosen_word.
+1. Randomly choose a word from the word_list and assign it to a variable called chosen_word.

-Step 2 - Ask the user to guess a letter and assign their answer to a variable called guess.
+2. Ask the user to guess a letter and assign their answer to a variable called guess.
 Make guess lowercase.

-Step 3 - Check if the letter the user guessed (guess) is one of the letters in the chosen_word.
+3. Check if the letter the user guessed (guess) is one of the letters in the chosen_word.

-Use the code provided -- do not change the existing code!
+***Use the code provided -- do not change the existing code!***

-CODE:

     word_list = ["aardvark", "baboon", "camel"]